YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 getMojitTypeDetails
 ```````````````````

-This event is called during runtime as Mojito creates an "instance" used to dispatch a mojit.
+This event is called during runtime as Mojito creates an *instance* used to dispatch a mojit.

 .. _creating_rs_addons-ex: